driessenslucas/researchproject/Thesis.md

   - **Sensor Calibration and Data Normalization:** Early on, I figured out that sensor readings between different the real world and my simulation was bigger than expected.
 Getting them to match up meant a lot of trial and error with calibration steps and tweaking data normalization to get consistent readings.
 This could also be avoided if my simulation would have been more advanced in terms of distance between the RC Car and walls being more than just a 2D array, never the less this was a pretty easy problem to solve.
   - **Motor Encoder Issues:** When I realised I couldn't move my RC Car as precicely as I wanted, I decided to get motor encoders to try and fix this issue.
 Now note: yes, I should have bought these from the beginning, I made a huge mistake when figuring out which hardware to use.
 Although the car did drive better than without encoders, one of my encoders sadly broke just as things started working and new ones would arrive too late.
 That's when I decided to use an MPU6050 to try and fix the motor control issues, which also sadly didn't work as intended.

+Wouter Gevaert pointed out that while a 4WD setup could potentionally provide better traction, it generally would not be better due to over time slippage and increased difficulty in controlling the movement.
+Additionally, switching from ultrasonic sensors to a camera setup, where the camera would act as the eyes of the agent, would not solve the problem of the agent not knowing the exact position of the car in the maze.

 ## Anticipatory Thinking and Proactive Problem-Solving

 Throughout the project, I constantly had to think ahead and anticipate potential issues.
 This is one field where I lacked a lot of experience, this is also something I learned during my internship, I tend to get an idea and just go with it, which is definitely not the best approach.
 That being said, I'm lucky that most of the things I got stuck on were solvable, but I see how planning and discussing my plans with others before starting could have saved me a lot of time and effort.

 ## Feedback and Continuous Improvement

 During the evaluation of the practical part of this research the jury provided positive feedback, recognizing the successful application of reinforcement learning techniques.

 - **Practical Implementation:** The jury appreciated the practical implementation of the RC car and the efforts to address real-world challenges.
 They acknowledged the complexity of transitioning from simulations to real-world scenarios and commended the adaptability and problem-solving skills demonstrated throughout the project even though the car didn't completely work as intended.

 - **Suggestions for Improvement:** Hans Ameel suggested increasing the distance between the walls to reduce the impact of the car diviating from the path.
 This was based on the observation that the car had a tendency to slightly drift off course due to the narrow maze walls.

 ## Methodological Rigor and Insights

 Building the custom maze environment was by far one of the most fun parts of this project for me.
 It gave me a more solid understanding of the possibilities and limitations of reinforcement learning.
 In our course `Advanced AI` we did get to play with OpenAI Gym quite a bit, but it was always a pre-built environment.
 Building my own environment made me think about the actions I needed, the observations I wanted to make, the rewards I wanted to give, and how the sensors would work in the environment.

 One thing that surprised me that how my virtual twin setup did not really add much value.
-I thought it would be something nice and really useful, but it turned out that a 'simple' top-down view camera would be way more effective for real-time feedback, since the virtual twin didnt show when the real car was stuck for example (or rather why it got stuck), Additionally, it could have been used as an additional input to the agent/environment.
+I thought it would be something nice and really useful, but it turned out that a 'simple' top-down view camera would be way more effective for real-time feedback, since the virtual twin didnt show when or where the real car was stuck for example or rather, Additionally the top down camera could have been used as an additional input to the agent to help it navigate the maze along with the ultrasonic sensors.

 ## Educational Value